 Family-Friendly Restaurants in Quebec City

 This new addition to the Quebec City restaurant scene offers outdoor sidewalk dining along the trendy Rue St. John.
 Our concierge tentatively recommended Sapristi, because it was so new, but we loved it.
 It’s kid-friendly, but has some great drink options for adults.
 I had the Tartare de saumon, which was my favorite meal on our entire trip.
+Sapristi does offer some outdoor as well as indoor seating.
+In the nice weather, you’ll definitely want to sit outside and people watch.

 If you pick up a guidebook of Quebec City, chances are that you’ll see one of the ubiquitous ads for Portofino, a bustling Italian restaurant in the old city.
 The food is pretty standard Italian, but the atmosphere is great.
 This is a busy restaurant, so arrive early or prepare to wait.
+There is some outdoor seating in the warmer weather, but most of the seating is indoors.

 We wanted to try traditional Quebec food, so our tour guide directed us to Le Cochon Dingue, a popular restaurant in the lower city.
 It offers an outdoor sidewalk with a view of the river, as well as indoor seating.
 There’s also a small cafe a few doors away for quicker service.
 We really enjoyed the food here for lunch.
 I’d advise arriving in the late afternoon for a late lunch/early dinner before boarding one of the river cruises.

 Don’t let the name similarity to the popular US chain fool you – this is an independent restaurant.
 They have a small patio facing the Chateau Frontenac, and offer several different delicious hamburger options.
 There’s no kid’s menu though, and the shakes have alcohol in them, so definitely review the menu before taking your kids.
 We enjoyed eating there, although the service was a bit slow.
+It’s really popular and busy.

 Have you been to Quebec City?
 Which restaurants were your favorites?
 If you are traveling to Quebec City, check out our favorite things to do with kids in Quebec City here.